-Archdale Center: Contact the Information Desk at (336) 862-7980 or any College official.
-The Archdale Center has a sworn law enforcement officer on campus.
+Archdale Center: Contact the Information Desk at 336-862-7980 or any College official.
+The Archdale Center has a sworn law enforcement officer on campus through an agreement with the Archdale Police Department.
 The officer can be contacted through the Information Desk.

-ESTC: Contact Lee Ennis, director, at (336) 633-4165 or any College official.
+ESTC: Contact Paul Goins, director, at 336-628-4553 or any College official.